 The University of Tampa offers a broad program of intercollegiate athletic competition for men and women in both team and individual sports.
-The University competes in Division II of the National Collegiate Athletic Association (NCAA).
-The men's programs are soccer, baseball, swimming, crew, golf, cross country, tennis and riflery.
-The women's programs are basketball, volleyball, swimming, crew, cross country, tennis and riflery.
+The University competes on the Division II level of the National Collegiate Athletic Association (NCAA).
+The men's programs are basketball, soccer, baseball, swimming, crew, golf, cross country, tennis and rifle.
+The women's programs are basketball, volleyball, swimming, crew, cross country, tennis and rifle.
 The rifle team is a coed team, the only such program at the University.